-Can you believe we’re over halfway through 2017?
+Can you believe we’re over halfway through the year!?
 Winter is finally upon us here in Brisbane and I’m finding it a little harder to get out of bed in the dark.
 It feels like only yesterday we were discussing new year’s resolutions.
 On the topic of resolutions, it’s a good time to revisit the goals you set at the beginning of the year.
 If you’re on your way to achieving your goal, way to go!

 If the gym equipment you bought at the start of the year collecting dust, I can relate!

-One of my goals at the start of 2017 was to bulk up.
+One of my goals at the start of the year was to bulk up.
 Specifically, I wanted to gain two kilograms of lean muscle by the end of March.
 Six months later, I’m only halfway to my goal.
 I’m disappointed with my lack of progress but, if I’m honest, I haven’t stuck to the original plan.
 I skipped a workout here and there.
 One less workout a week doesn’t sound like a big deal but over the course of six months that’s 24 skipped workouts, 24 missed opportunities to build muscle.
 I over-indulged in beer and corn chips while watching the football (and then ‘forgot’ to track them).
 Given how the importance of nutrition, I shouldn’t be surprised by my lack of progress.
 No excuses.
 I simply didn’t adhere to my four-day strength program and nutrition plan designed to build muscle.

 What’s done is done.
 It’s time to get back on track.